-The Alicia R. Pruitt Foundation was founded to instill hope and provide support to underserved youth, ages 16-23, who are overcoming traumatic life events.
-We provide scholarships, sponsorship, and other resources to students for college preparation and career readiness.
+The Alicia R. Pruitt Foundation was founded to instill hope and provide support to underserved youth who are overcoming traumatic life events and living in trauma-prone communities.
+We provide scholarships, sponsorships, and bridge the resource gap to students for post-secondary preparation and career readiness.

+We are dedicated to changing the narrative of how our young people, living in trauma-prone communities, are seen and the opportunities available to them.
 The Foundation provides the resources that strengthened students need to elevate from the most challenging, devastating experiences of their lives.
-We help them develop, grow, and provide the support for them to tenaciously continue their education and become productive, hopeful members of society.
+We help them develop, grow, and provide support for them to tenaciously continue their education and become productive, hopeful members of society.

 The organization was founded in 2019 by BriElle Bryson, the youngest child of Alicia Rose Pruitt who unexpectedly passed due to sarcoidosis in 2017 – just a week before her 50th birthday.
 BriElle started the foundation knowing firsthand the emotional and financial impact that the wake of various traumas can have on a young adult in furthering their education and evolving in their professional career.